 Supporting local jobs

-By partnering with colleges, training providers, and community organisations, we’ll prioritise those who are furthest from work and help local people access opportunities.
+By working with colleges, training providers and community organisations, we focus on supporting people who face the biggest barriers to work and helping local communities access opportunities.

-This approach ensures that local communities benefit most from the Lower Thames Crossing, leaving a meaningful and legacy.
+This approach helps ensure that local people benefit most from the Lower Thames Crossing and that the project leaves a meaningful, lasting legacy.

 Local employment